pgb6/Twitter-Data-Scraper/README.md

 The '-t' arg will use Twitter's user_timeline API to output a JSON file of a users' 100 recent tweets to the 'logs' folder.

 The '-H' arg (uppercase!) arg will search a hashtags first 100 tweets and print a dataframe of distinct hashtags and their occurences.
-This argument also outputs a CSV filed to the 'logs' folder.
+This argument also outputs a CSV file to the 'logs' folder.

 The '-h' arg is for listing the available args as well as what their purposes are.
 ## Using Docker